avklepikov/zoogie/README.md

 Database connectors / controllers
 - represent various options to run the model with different databases, so users may reuse the Model in their projects and databases which they prefer

-db_constants - defines mapping between model classes/attributes and database tables/fields
+db_constants.py - defines mapping between model classes/attributes and database tables/fields

 db.py - db controller to run SQLite database + database initiation method which creates database from a scratch.